Ascocerida: Description

-Derivation and phylogeny
+Taxonomy

-The Ascocerida are derived from the michelinocerid family Clinocertidae in the early Middle Ordovician, possibly from Clinoceras through such slender forms as Montyoceras and Hebetoceras.
-The connection between these slender deciduous forms and the typically ascoceroid Probillingsites from the early Upper Ordovician can be made through the slightly inflated Redpathoceras.
+Ascocerida likely branched from orthoceratoids in the early Middle Ordovician, though Ordovician fossils are rare.
+Rosseau H. Flower suggested that they derived from the family Clinoceratidae, possibly from Clinoceras itself, through taxa such as Montyoceras and Hebetoceras.
+The connection between these slender deciduous forms and the typically ascoceroid Probillingsites from the early Upper Ordovician can be made through Redpathoceras.
+Ascocerids appear to have undergone a major reduction in biodiversity during the Late Ordovician Mass Extinction, though recovered in the Silurian, becoming abruptly extinct at its end.